 Introduction to Sociology includes the study of the major theories and concepts of sociology.
-Analyses of culture and social structure, socialization and the principles of individual and group interactions, deviance, and social inequalities are addressed.
+Analyses of culture and social structure, socialization and the principles of individual and group interactions, deviance, and social inequalities are addressed using sociological imagination.
 Topics discussed are poverty and social stratification, race, gender and sexualities.
 Social forces and social movements on population and environment are examined.
+IAI: S7 900.